kingagla/casino_simulator/README.md

 # Casino simulator

 There is hazard theory that assume following:
-1. Set fix value for bet
+1. Set fix value for bet.
-2. If you loose bet doubled value
+2. If you loose, then bet again but doubled value.
 3. Repeat 1. and 2. until you win.
 4. If you win, start from scratch.